Kaushik-Dutta/Conference-POC/README.md

 This is a simple SpringBoot application doing basic CRUD operations on sessions and speakers table while establishing  ManyToMany relationship among them.

+Multiple REST points are there in the application.

 Speaker(Table) - 1. speaker_id LONG
                  2. first_name STRING
                  3. last_name STRING